JohnSnowLabs/visual-nlp-workshop/README.md

 ### Run at java project

 It is possible to call functionality from Java project.
-‘./java/ folder’ contains sample of Java project that could be built with Maven.
+`./java/ folder` contains sample of Java project that could be built with Maven.